 ^{53.} Alred v.
-Georgia Public Defender Council, 869 S.E.2d 99, 106 (Ga.
+Ga.
+Pub.
+Def.
+Council, 869 S.E.2d 99, 106 (Ga.
 Ct.
 App.
 2022).

-Although the client argued that her claims did not fall within "discretionary duties or functions," the Court of Appeals found that the trial record was underdeveloped in that regard.
+that the trial record was underdeveloped in that regard.
 Thus, the Court of Appeals remanded for further proceedings.

 Notably, the Georgia Supreme Court has reviewed medical malpractice claims against other state entities under the GTCA: "the decision of state employees on the type of emergency medical care to provide incarcerated juveniles does not fall within the discretionary function exception to the Georgia Tort Claims Act."54